open-autonomy/escort/diagram/EscortActivation.md

 # Escort Activation
-When an escort is created, the Fleet Management System (FMS) initiates the activation process by sending `ActivateEscortRequestV1` messages to the Autonomous Haulage System (AHS) for each of the Autonomous Vehicles (AVs) defined in the Fleet Definition.
+When an escort is created, the FMS initiates the activation process by sending `ActivateEscortRequestV1` messages to the AHS for each of the AV defined in the Fleet Definition.
 The AHS then communicates with each of the AVs to activate the escort internally.
 This document now also includes the full life cycle: activation attempts, steady‑state position pulsing, and deactivation.

 > [!IMPORTANT]
 > All systems shall implement idempotency when managing Escort Activations.